Understanding Freight Shipping: A Comprehensive Guide

 ✈️ Air Freight

-Freight shipping is used for big shipments, usually too large for regular courier services.
+Freight shipping is ideal for large shipments that are typically too big for standard courier services.

 How Freight Shipping Works (Step-by-Step)